aeternity/ae-channel-service/apps/ae_channel_interface/README.md

 - Point your browser to [http://localhost:4000/](http://localhost:4000/)
 - Click 'start backend channel'
 > the backend now spawns the _responder_.
 The responder now waits for the initiator to connect

-> effecitvely a `get` request is shot at the backend in the url form of http://127.0.0.1:4000/connect/new?client_account=ak_SVQ9RvinB2E8pio2kxtZqhRDwHEsmDAdQCQUhQHki5QyPxtMh&port=1610.
-The response is going to contain the assumed channel parameters for your convenience.
+> effecitvely a `get` request is shot at the backend in the url form of http://127.0.0.1:4000/connect/new?initiator_id=ak_SVQ9RvinB2E8pio2kxtZqhRDwHEsmDAdQCQUhQHki5QyPxtMh&port=1610 which is shown in `start backend channel` field.
+You can shoot of the same `get` from you js or app to start the responder.
+The `get` returns the parameters you need to provide from you client.
+Click the [link](http://127.0.0.1:4000/connect/new?initiator_id=ak_SVQ9RvinB2E8pio2kxtZqhRDwHEsmDAdQCQUhQHki5QyPxtMh&port=1610) to try it your webbrowser.
+Check the response.
 - Click `connect websocket for initiator`
 > you have specified that your browser window represents the _initiator_
 - Click `connect`
 > messages should start arriving, you will shortly recieve a sign request